When You Should Seek Immediate Medical Attention For Your Back Or Neck Pain

 - Muscle Weakness: Muscle weakness, especially sudden, could be symptoms of a more serious problem.
 They require immediate attention.

 - High Fever: This is worth mentioning again.
-Neck pain along with high fever could be a sign of a serious infection.
+Neck pain along with high fever may be a sign of a serious infection.
 Get it checked out as soon as possible.
 These situations could be life-threatening.

 Don't limit yourself to these symptoms.
 No one knows your body like you do.
 If anything about your neck or back doesn't feel right, go to the doctor.

 It's always better to be safe than sorry.